ksgr5566/Rudichain/README.md

 <br />
-## License
+# License

-This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License 2.0 - see the [LICENSE.md](https://github.com/ksgr5566/Rudichain/blob/main/LICENSE) file for details.